 - The company is structured for career aspirations as opposed to getting the work done

-…any scheme of employee evaluation is going to be a useless effort.
-Creating more negative behaviors – politicking, scapegoating, manipulation, back stabbing and rumor mongering.
+Any employee evaluation scheme will be a useless effort, creating more negative behaviors – politicking, scapegoating, manipulation, backstabbing, and rumor-mongering.

 The disagreement is in this line from Elliott Jaques: